20/07/20: Coronavirus update

-The health and wellbeing of our visitors and volunteers remains, as always, our number one priority, and in response to Government guidance on coronavirus, Twyford Waterworks Trust has cancelled the 3rd May and 7th June Open Days, and group visits.
+The health and wellbeing of our visitors and volunteers remains, as always, our number one priority, and Twyford Waterworks Trust has cancelled the 3rd May, 7th June, 5th July, 2nd August and 6th September Open Days.

-We thank you all for your understanding during these difficult and unprecedented times, and we look forward to welcoming you back to Twyford Waterworks soon.
+We thank you all for your understanding and support during these difficult times, and we look forward to welcoming you back to Twyford Waterworks on 4th October.

 01/09/19: Ayala celebrates 80th birthday